KrishKayc/esquery/README.md

 # esquery
-Simple library to index and search from elastic search with ease
+Simple go library to index and search from elastic search with ease

 # Usage